Jyothishjoy/Gaussian_UMA/README.md

 **Procedure to implement UMA features in Gaussian**

 1. It requires three files.
-2. The UMA run files are named `gauuma` and `gauumastart`. `gauuma` is used for the initial system setup and data processing, whereas `gauumastart` takes care of the actual UMA calculation on a GPU using the server-client mode.
+2. The UMA run files are named `gauuma` and `gauumastart` [find them in the `gau_uma.zip`]. `gauuma` is used for the initial system setup and data processing, whereas `gauumastart` takes care of the actual UMA calculation on a GPU using the server-client mode.
    I placed uma scripts under `~/softwares/gau_uma`
 4. The third one is a specialized submission script that can call UMA through FAIRCHEM, and initiate a server on a GPU.
 This script is called `rung16_uma`